Give us a call. We are an expert team and we are happy to clear all your doubts.

 Nepal is a land of natural beauty, cultural heritage, rich history and a perfect place for photographic scenery.
-The day to day culture, ethnicity, monuments, attractive art with eye-catching architecture and diverse caste with their unique festivals are all the things that make Nepal as a unique country and suitable for culture and historical sightseeing tours.
+The day to day culture, ethnicity, monuments, attractive art with eye-catching architecture and diverse caste with their unique festivals are all the things that make Nepal a unique country and suitable for the culture and historical sightseeing tours.
 The Kathmandu valley is covered with numerous religious divines like Hindu and Buddhist etc. You can find many religious places of historical importance.
-At every turn, one can find beautiful Pagodas, intricately carved wooden windows, a small temple, huge stones images and inconspicuous shrines.
+At every turn, one can find beautiful Pagodas, intricately carved wooden windows, a small temple, huge stones images, and inconspicuous shrines.
 In Nepal, the practice of religious Puja is a part of everyday life.
-Teeming with images or statue of gods and goddesses, worshiping in temples and shrines is highly in practice.
+Teeming with images or statues of gods and goddesses, worshiping in temples and shrines is highly in practice.

 Day begins with the breakfast in the hotel; you will drive to the fascinating city of Kathmandu.
 We firstly go for Kathmandu Durbar Square and Swayambhunath Stupa and after lunch we drive to Patan City.

 Kathmandu Durbar Square also known as City of Temples, is a complex of Palaces, Courtyards and Temples like Hanuman Dhoka, Kumari Ghar (Abode of the Living Goddess), Taleju Temple, built between the 12th and 18th centuries, used to be the seat of the ancient Malla Kings of Kathmandu.
 An intriguing piece here is the 17h – century stone inscription set into the wall of the palace with writings in 15 languages.